MATERIALS, ENGINEERING & THE INDUSTRY

 In the Union Budget 2018-19, the Government allocated USD 92.22 billion for the infrastructure sector (including Transport and Energy) and the allocation in the defence sector was raised to USD 45.57 billion.
 In addition, Make in India policy is being carefully pursued to achieve greater self-sufficiency in the area of defence equipment including aircrafts, sub-marines etc.

 India’s engineering R&D market is expected to increase from USD 28 billion in the year 2018 to USD 42 billion by the year 2022.

-MSME plays a significant role in the economic growth of the county owing to their contribution to production, exports and employment.
+MSMEs play a significant role in the economic growth of the country owing to their contribution to production, exports and employment.

 MET event will serve as an excellent opportunity for the MSMEs to showcase their manufacturing capabilities and services to their counterparts from India and overseas.

 It will also serve as a unique platform for the manufacturers to source raw materials, components, sub-assemblies and finished products from the MSMEs.